PedroASB/PedroASB/README.md

 ## 🎯 Current Goal

 After initially dedicating myself to the academic research area, I started exploring other paths and am currently studying to become a full stack developer.
-I already have some interesting projects on GitHub, which can be found in [fullstack-journey](https://github.com/PedroASB/fullstack-journey) repository.
+I've already built some interesting projects, which can be found in [fullstack-journey](https://github.com/PedroASB/fullstack-journey) repository.

 ---